Gettysburg College: Relationship with the Eisenhowers

 Early in his military career, Dwight D. Eisenhower and his wife, Mamie, lived in a house in Gettysburg that was across the street from the college (the Alpha Tau Omega Fraternity House until 1955 on N. Washington Street).
 Both were fond of the town, so they decided to retire to a working farm adjacent to the battlefield after Eisenhower left the army.
 It was there that President Eisenhower recuperated from his 1955 heart attack.

 While living in Gettysburg, Eisenhower became involved with Gettysburg College.
-He served on the Gettysburg College Board of Trustees, and he was given an office, which he used when writing his memoirs.
-Eisenhower's old office is now named Eisenhower House and is occupied by Gettysburg College's office of admissions.
+He served on the Gettysburg College board of trustees, and he was given an office, which he used when writing his memoirs.
+Eisenhower's old office is now named Eisenhower House and is occupied by the college's office of admissions.
 Eisenhower's grandson, David, and his granddaughter Susan continue a certain level of family involvement with the institution.

 Today the Eisenhower Institute, a nationally recognized center for leadership and public policy based in Gettysburg and Washington, D.C., is formally recognized as a distinctive program of the college.